rodumani/CS374/dp7/dp7.md

   When you start test, you can login with mail what you use in first page.
 But it is not a mail system that really works, so it won’t show mail what you sent in real mail system, or really send mail even you click ‘Send Mail’ button on our system.
 So, feel free to use our system.
 When you login our system, you can see three components on our left sidebar.

 ### Informed consent
   1. We are going to record the video of the computer screen and the audio using computer mic while you are using our service.
   2. We might take pictures at the back of you while using our service, but it WILL NOT INCLUDE any personal information of you.
   3. We are going to give some questions during and after the testing and we’ll write down the answers.
   4. Keep in mind that we’re testing the computer system.
 We’re not testing you.
   5. The system is likely to have problems in it that make it hard to use.
 We need your help to find those problems.
   6. Your test results will be completely confidential.
   7. You can stop the test and leave at any time.
-  8. you should ask “Do you have any questions I can answer before we begin?”
-Try to answer any questions the user has.
+  8. If you have any questions before we begin, please ask us.

 ## Tutorial or training
   > Because our system is similar with existing mail system, we may not need a tutorial.
 But if a user don’t understand what is going on, then we are going to explain the system detail less than 1 minute.